mattdesl/kami-assets/readme.md

 function update() {
     requestAnimationFrame(update);

-    if (assets.update()) {
+    //tick forward to the next asset in the preloader if (assets.update()) {
+    	//returns true when all assets are loaded,
-        //Show your game...
+        //render your game..
     } else {
-        //Game is loading.. show a preloader
+        //game is loading.. show a preloader
     }
 }